 Mobvoi TicHome Mini

 This small, battery-powered disk-like smart speaker, which was first announced a few months ago, is supposed to be IPX6 water resistant and can even be used as a Bluetooth speaker when connected to another device like a smartphone.
-It is supposed to go on sale later this year for a price that will be somewhere under $100, and it will be available in several different colors.
+It is now on sale for $99.99, in several different colors.
 Mobvoi is actually a China-based company, which Google has a minority investment.
 This speaker could be a way to introduce the huge Chinese audience to Google’s services (the company’s own Google Play Services are currently blocked in China).

 Anker Zolo Mojo

 This speaker comes from Anker, who may be best known for their external batteries.
 The Zolo Mojo speaker has a cylindrical design that looks like a shorter, fatter version of the Amazon Echo.
 It will also feature Bluetooth wireless support.
 Anker hints this may be the first in a lineup of Google Assistant-powered smart speakers from the company.
-A price tag for the Zolo Mojo has yet to be revealed but it will be out before the end of 2017.
+It’s now available for $99.99.

 This speaker from the well known electronics and appliances company has a design that looks, at first glance, like any other speaker that you might find for your TV or stereo.
 Panasonic says the GA10 has two 20-mm soft dome tweeters inside and will come in black or white colors.
-Again, pricing and a release date for this product have yet to be revealed.
+It’s due out in early 2018 for an unknown price.

 JBL Link 10, Link 20, and Link 300